‘Teen Mom 2’ Star Chelsea Houska Reveals She And Husband Are Collaborating With Itzy Ritzy

 Cole teased the collaboration on his Instagram on Monday night, sharing a photo of him and Chelsea sitting in front of a banner that read, “Welcome Chelsea and Cole,” along with “Itzy Ritzy” written on it.
 He included a caption and teased that “big things are happening.”

 The couple married in October 2016.
-At the time, Chelsea was pregnant with the couples first child together.
-She gave birth to their son, Watson in January 2017.
+At the time, Chelsea was pregnant with the couple’s first child together.
+She gave birth to their son, Watson, in January 2017.
 In early 2018, she and Cole announced they were expecting another baby.
 Chelsea gave birth to the couple’s daughter Layne on August 29, 2018.
 That day also happens to be Chelsea’s birthday.
 Chelsea is also the mother to 9-year-old Aubree.

-The new season of Teen Mom 2 is in full-swing on MTV.
+The new season of Teen Mom 2 is in full swing on MTV.
 So far this season, fans have watched as Chelsea moved into a beautiful new home with her family.
 She showed off the large home with a sprawling back yard on one of the first episodes of the season.
 Fans also watched as Chelsea gave birth to Layne on the show.
 Chelsea and Cole have been juggling parenting Aubree, Watson, and Layne along with life.
 Now, they are adding a new collaboration into the mix.
 Although it is unclear exactly when the new collection will be unveiled, fans are excited to see what the collection will look like.

 New episodes of Teen Mom 2 air Monday nights on MTV.